comp110-lytle/comp110/site/exercises/runtime.md

 ```

-You can call this function and visualize the result with the following code.
-Replace ONYEN in line 3 with your ONYEN:
+You can call this function and visualize the result with the following code. *Replace ONYEN in line 3 with your ONYEN!*
 (You will need to import `evalute_runtime` from `runtime_analysis_functions.py` first!)

 ```